 Though they taste great with nearly everything, we would recommend a few healthy sides that your kids can eat alongside their chicken nuggets.
 For starters, green beans seem to pair fairly well with nuggets.
 Drain them before you serve them to your kids, however, so that they don’t make a mess.
 Another healthy choice would be a baked potato.
 While they may not be mashed as kids would prefer, they can certainly be cut up to where your kids can eat them easier.
 Lastly, we recommend a fruit such as sliced apples or strawberries since they are easy to eat with hands.
 As an optional dessert, a small brownie would be most ideal to go along with chicken.

 Macaroni and Cheese

 Another food that will never grow old, macaroni and cheese has been enjoyed by kids all across the globe.
 Macaroni and cheese provides a generous amount of dietary fiber with a decent source of protein as well as potassium.
 If you want to go the extra mile, you can substitute macaroni noodles by making your own penne pasta and smothering graded cheese on the top of it.
-Either way, keeping macaroni and cheese in stay-fresh bento boxes is ideal since it can be more likely to pick up chemicals with the melted cheese.
-In general, it is one of the most delicious, healthy food choices for your child that will put a smile on their face, guaranteed!
+Either way, keeping macaroni and cheese in stay-fresh bento lunch boxes is ideal since it can be more likely to pick up chemicals with the melted cheese.
+In general, it is one of the most delicious, healthy, and popular lunches for your child that will put a smile on their face, guaranteed!

 Hot Ham and Cheese Sandwich